-- 3.05 ESTABLISHMENT OF THE BOARD OF ZONING APPEALS [TOWNSHIPS] - a) The Board of Township Trustees shall appoint five (5) members to the Board of Zoning Appeals.
-The Board may direct other persons to assist the Commission in their duties. - b) Every member shall be a resident of the Village/Township. - c) The terms of members shall be of such length and so arranged by the Board of Township Trustees that the term of one member shall expire each year; however, each member shall serve until their successor is appointed.
-Vacancies shall be filled by resolution of the Board for the unexpired term of the member affected. - d) For the purposes of this Resolution, the members of the Board of Zoning Appeals existing on the effective date of this amended Resolution shall remain in office; however, the expiration dates of the terms of such members shall be arranged to comply with the above.
-Any vacancies on the Board shall be filled by the Board of Township Trustees, consistent with the provisions of Section 519.13 of the ORC.
+3.05 ESTABLISHMENT OF THE BOARD OF ZONING APPEALS

+- a) The Village Council may appoint five (5) members to the Board of Zoning Appeals.
+The Council may direct other persons to assist the Commission in their duties. - b) Every member shall be a resident of the Village. - c) The terms of members shall be of such length and so arranged that the term of one (1) member shall expire each year; however, each member shall serve until their successor is appointed.
+Vacancies shall be filled by resolution of the Village Council for the unexpired term of the member affected. - d) For the purposes of this Resolution, the members of the Board of Zoning Appeals existing on the effective date of this amended Resolution shall remain in office; however, the expiration dates of the terms of such members shall be arranged to comply with the above.
+Any vacancies on the Board shall be filled by the Village Council, consistent with the provisions of Section 713 of the ORC.

-3.06 BOARD OF ZONING APPEALS DUTIES AND RESPONSIBILITIES [VILLAGES]
+3.06 BOARD OF ZONING APPEALS DUTIES AND RESPONSIBILITIES